Scaling Up Bayesian Uncertainty Quantification for Inverse Problems using Deep Neural Networks: Bayesian UQ for Inverse Problems: Calibration-Emulation-Sampling

-For given $u$, the forward output $\mG(u)$ is obtained by solving large and complex ODE/PDE systems and thus $\mG$ could be highly non-linear.
-Moreover, repeated evaluations of $\mG(u)$ could be expensive for different $u$'s, which could appear as coefficients or boundary conditions in these systems.
+The forward mapping $\mG$ represents physical laws usually expressed as large and complex ODE/PDE systems and could be highly non-linear.
+Therefore, repeated evaluations of the likelihood (and $\mG(u)$) could be computationally demanding for different values of $u$.